Please read the article on Stains for an overview of the theoretical concepts referred to in this article.

 Was the Discharge Uterine?

 A last relevant factor is whether there is another possible explanation for the bleeding.
-For example, women suffering from a urinary tract infection or yeast infection may have bleeding attributable to the infection.
+For example, a woman with a urinary tract infection or yeast infection may have bleeding attributable to the infection.
 So too, a woman might have hemorrhoids or a vaginal lesion to which the bleeding could be attributed.
-If bleeding can be attributed to a non-uterine wound, it is considered dam makkah, not dam niddah.
+If bleeding is not from the uterus, or can be attributed to a wound, it is considered dam makkah, not dam niddah.

-Please see the section on Bleeding from Trauma (Dam Makkah) for a discussion of the laws that apply when a woman suspects that the source of her bleeding is non-uterine.
+Please see our page on Dam Makkah for a discussion of the laws that apply when a woman suspects that her bleeding is from a non-niddah source.

 Other Surfaces